- Getting Started

 - Community Center

 How can I keep my account secure?

-- Install a personal firewall and antivirus software.
-Remember to run scans for viruses and malware frequently, and keep your antivirus software updated.
-Enable auto-updates on your device so that you're always using the most up-to-date software.
+- Install a pop-up blocker and antivirus software: Install a pop-up blocker or antivirus software from a trustworthy source.
+Remember to run scans for viruses and malware frequently, and keep your antivirus software up-to-date.

 - Check the sender: Don't click any links or download any attachments unless you know and trust the source.

 Airbnb will never ask you to pay elsewhere—and we ask that you keep all payment and communication on the Airbnb platform.
 Don't share your email address before a booking is accepted or transfer funds outside the Airbnb system, and always carefully examine emails claiming to be from Airbnb.

 If you encounter a suspicious profile, listing, or message thread, flag it for review.
 If someone emails you asking you to pay or accept payment off-site, report it to firstname.lastname@example.org right away.